-Article 15 ter

-Exercise of jurisdiction over the crime of aggression (Security Council referral)
+Article 15 ter Exercise of jurisdiction over the crime of aggression (Security Council referral)

-- 1. The Court may exercise jurisdiction over the crime of aggression in accordance with article 13, paragraph (b), subject to the provisions of this article. - 2.
-The Court may exercise jurisdiction only with respect to crimes of aggression committed one year after the ratification or acceptance of the amendments by thirty States Parties. - 3.
-The Court shall exercise jurisdiction over the crime of aggression in accordance with this article, subject to a decision to be taken after 1 January 2017 by the same majority of States Parties as is required for the adoption of an amendment to the Statute. - 4.
-A determination of an act of aggression by an organ outside the Court shall be without prejudice to the Court's own findings under this Statute. - 5.
-This article is without prejudice to the provisions relating to the exercise of jurisdiction with respect to other crimes referred to in article 5. - The following text is inserted after article 25, paragraph 3, of the Statute: - 3 bis.
-In respect of the crime of aggression, the provisions of this article shall apply only to persons in a position effectively to exercise control over or to direct the political or military action of a State. - 6.
-The first sentence of article 9, paragraph 1, of the Statute is replaced by the following sentence: - 1.
-Elements of Crimes shall assist the Court in the interpretation and application of articles 6, 7, 8 and 8 bis. - 7.
-The chapeau of article 20, paragraph 3, of the Statute is replaced by the following paragraph; the rest of the paragraph remains unchanged: - 3.
-No person who has been tried by another court for conduct also proscribed under article 6, 7, 8 or 8 bis shall be tried by the Court with respect to the same conduct unless the proceedings in the other court:
+1. The Court may exercise jurisdiction over the crime of aggression in accordance with article 13, paragraph (b), subject to the provisions of this article.

+2. The Court may exercise jurisdiction only with respect to crimes of aggression committed one year after the ratification or acceptance of the amendments by thirty States Parties.

+[3. insert provision on delayed entry into force]

+4. A determination of an act of aggression by an organ outside the Court shall be without prejudice to the Court's own findings under this Statute.

+5. This article is without prejudice to the provisions relating to the exercise of jurisdiction with respect to other crimes referred to in article 5.

+5. The following text is inserted after article 25, paragraph 3 of the Statute:

+3 bis In respect of the crime of aggression, the provisions of this article shall apply only to persons in a position effectively to exercise control over or to direct the political or military action of a State.

+6. The first sentence of article 9, paragraph 1 of the Statute is replaced by the following sentence:

+1. Elements of Crimes shall assist the Court in the interpretation and application of articles 6, 7, 8 and 8 bis.

+7. The chapeau of article 20, paragraph 3, of the Statute is replaced by the following paragraph; the rest of the paragraph remains unchanged:

+3. No person who has been tried by another court for conduct also proscribed under article 6, 7, 8 or 8 bis shall be tried by the Court with respect to the same conduct unless the proceedings in the other court: